jeromediaz/flask-dynamic-route-registration/README.md

 ```

-### More advanced usage
+### More advanced use cases
-In this usage, we will cover both:
+In those use cases, we will cover both:
 - how to reuse the same file multiple times but with different parameters,
 - how to register a route based on a condition

 ```python
 api_versions = [
     {
         "blueprint_name": "api_v1",